grance1/hello-world/README.md

 #!/user/bin/python2.7
-print "this is a function"
+print "this is a list and tuple file"